appirio-tech/tc-common-tutorials/submission-system/README.md

 We will be using Docker and docker-compose to run or mock up the following services:

-1. File microservice and S3: Used to upload and download submission files.
+1. **File microservice and S3**: Used to upload and download submission files.
-2. DynamoDB: Main submission datastore.
+2. **DynamoDB**: Main submission datastore.
-3. Informix: Legacy datastore, data is update in Informix to allow legacy applications to work with the submissions.
+3. **Informix**: Legacy datastore, data is update in Informix to allow legacy applications to work with the submissions.
-4. NFS: legacy file storage.
+4. **NFS**: legacy file storage.
-5. Challenge microservice: api to interact with challenge information.
+5. **Challenge microservice**: api to interact with challenge information.
-6. Member microservice: api to interact with member information.
+6. **Member microservice**: api to interact with member information.
-7. SQS: queueing service used to send and receive submission process requests.
+7. **SQS**: queueing service used to send and receive submission process requests.
-8. Kafka: queueing service used to send process failure notifications.
+8. **Kafka**: queueing service used to send process failure notifications.
-9. Submissions UI: web page used to upload submissions.
+9. **Submissions UI**: web page used to upload submissions.

 We will execute the following services directly, from an IDE or from your command line, since these are the services we will be modifying: